-How long to brine the chicken is highly depended on whether you use a whole chicken or a quartered chicken.
+The required brining time is highly depended on whether you use a whole chicken or a quartered chicken.
 We have tried using a quartered chicken versus a whole chicken and found that the quartered chicken accepted the brining process a little quicker than the whole chicken, making it for a shorter brining period.

 - Quick Kitchen Tip: When you are using vegetable for a dish such as a brine, we suggest dicing them.
 This creates more surface points with the water and the vegetables to infuse the overall dish with the flavors that you are looking for.
 Some folks will just break the veggies in half, but we have found in our kitchen, the diced method is the most effective application.

 If you get anxious when waiting for your water to cool down and decide to add the chicken to soon, you are opening the door to a potential bacterial nightmare.
 The warming water, will create the perfect conditions for bacteria to grow in, so you better wait a few minutes and follow every recommended step.

 Also you can substitute dry seasoning for actual vegetables if you need to, but we always recommend using the fresh vegetables when you can.
 Fresh veggies are sure of not being expired, and they have more aromatic qualities to them then the dry ingredients offer.